 Domain-driven design, modelling, event-driven architectures and streaming design patterns to manage the flow of high velocity, high volume data, domain-oriented, federated ownership, governance and management – all form crucial elements of the design approach, as beautifully explained by the thought leader in this space.

-A data mesh approach attempts to solve some of the most fundamental challenges in data usage and adoption, namely
+A data mesh architecture attempts to solve some of the most fundamental challenges in data usage and adoption, namely

 Data mesh related technologies are still in the early stages of validation and market maturity.
 Just like any new enterprise architecture principle, the challenge in adoption may not be the complexity of the underlying principles and technology, rather, the mindset change and in understanding the Why.